Scott GaierDirector of Academic Enrichment Center & Associate Professor of Higher Education

 - PhD, Educational Studies, Purdue University (2003)

 - Certificate, Information Systems Technology, Purdue University (2000)

 - MS, Educational Studies, Purdue University (1996)

 - BA, Psychology, Huntington College (1994)

 I love teaching at Taylor because…of the high value Taylor places on teaching and learning; the inquisitiveness of our students; and the humbling joy it is with students to gather around the greatness of a subject.

 I enjoy reflecting on life’s big ideas—why are we here, what does it mean to be human, and so forth.
-Baseball is an obsession, the Chicago Cubs are my passion…which drives me back to life’s big questions—will the Cubs ever win the World Series???
+Baseball is an obsession, the Chicago Cubs are my passion…which drives me back to life’s big questions—will the Cubs ever win the World Series again?
 I also enjoy working with my hands, especially pruning trees, cultivating plants, and making furniture.
 I love spending time with my family.

 Major Career Accomplishments

 In 2011, Scott received the Dr. Joe Burnworth Teaching Award from Taylor University.
 This award recognizes faculty in their first five years of teaching at Taylor who exhibit promise and have made noteworthy contributions to the academic and community life of the institution.
 While at Purdue, Scott was the 2002-03 co-recipient of the Department of Educational Studies Graduate Student Teaching Award.
 He was also a 2004 finalist for Purdue’s School of Education Outstanding Dissertation Award.
 Scott was a co-recipient of the 2004 H.S.
 Warwick Research Award for Outstanding Doctoral Dissertation sponsored by the Council for Advancement and Support of Education